nicklockwood/SwiftFormat/README.md

 	To fix this, you can type an extra space in the file (which SwiftFormat will then remove again when it applies the formatting).

-	Alternatively, use the command line option `--cache clear` to force SwiftFormat to ignore the cache for all files.
+	Alternatively, use the command line option `--cache ignore` to force SwiftFormat to ignore the cache for this run.

 * If a file begins with a comment, the `stripHeaders` rule will remove it if is followed by a blank line.
 To avoid this, make sure that the first comment is directly followed by a line of code.